awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-hawordpress-tutorial.md

 On Linux and macOS, use your preferred shell and package manager\.
 On Windows 10, you can [install the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to get a Windows\-integrated version of Ubuntu and Bash\.

+**Default VPC**
-The procedures in this tutorial for Amazon Relational Database Service \(Amazon RDS\) tasks assume that you are launching resources in a default [Amazon Virtual Private Cloud](https://docs.aws.amazon.com/vpc/latest/userguide/) \(Amazon VPC\)\.
-All new accounts include a default VPC in each region\.
+The Amazon Relational Database Service \(Amazon RDS\) procedures in this tutorial assume that you are launching resources in a default [Amazon Virtual Private Cloud](https://docs.aws.amazon.com/vpc/latest/userguide/) \(Amazon VPC\)\.
+All new accounts include a default VPC in each AWS Region\.
 If you don't have a default VPC, the procedures will vary\.
 See [Using Elastic Beanstalk with Amazon RDS](AWSHowTo.RDS.md) for instructions for EC2\-Classic and custom VPC platforms\.

+**AWS Regions**
-The sample application uses Amazon EFS\.
-It only works in AWS Regions that support Amazon EFS\.
-To learn about supporting AWS Regions, see [Amazon Elastic File System Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/elasticfilesystem.html) in the *AWS General Reference*\.
+The sample application uses Amazon EFS, which only works in AWS Regions that support Amazon EFS\.
+To learn about supported AWS Regions, see [Amazon Elastic File System Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/elasticfilesystem.html) in the *AWS General Reference*\.

-This tutorial was developed with WordPress version 4\.9\.5 and PHP 7\.0\.

 ## Launch a DB instance in Amazon RDS<a name="php-hawordpress-tutorial-database"></a>

-To use an external database with an application running in Elastic Beanstalk, first launch a DB instance with Amazon RDS\.
-When you launch an instance with Amazon RDS, it is completely independent of Elastic Beanstalk and your Elastic Beanstalk environments, and will not be terminated or monitored by Elastic Beanstalk\.
+When you launch an instance with Amazon RDS, it's completely independent of Elastic Beanstalk and your Elastic Beanstalk environments, and will not be terminated or monitored by Elastic Beanstalk\.

-Use the Amazon RDS console to launch a Multi\-AZ **MySQL** DB instance\.
-Choosing a Multi\-AZ deployment ensures that your database will fail over and continue to be available if the master DB instance goes out of service\.
+In the following steps you'll use the Amazon RDS console to:
++ Launch a database with the **MySQL** engine\.
++ Enable a **Multi\-AZ deployment**\.
+This creates a standby in a different Availability Zone \(AZ\) to provide data redundancy, eliminate I/O freezes, and minimize latency spikes during system backups\.

 **To launch an RDS DB instance in a default VPC**